Grosvenor Casinos

 Grosvenor Casinos (formerly County Clubs and Grosvenor Clubs) is a UK-based chain of 53 casinos located in major towns and cities across the UK, with two unbranded sister casinos located in Belgium.
-Grosvenor Casinos is owned by The Rank Group who operate exclusively in the casino, bingo and online gaming industries across Belgium, Spain and the UK.
+Grosvenor Casinos is owned by The Rank Group who operate in the casino, bingo and online gambling industries across Belgium, Spain and the UK.

-As of June 2014, revenue was reported at £391.2m, with an operating profit of £56.8m - coming from a total of over 1.7 million customers per year.
-Of these 1.7 million customers, over 8.5 million customer visits occur every year.
-The Grosvenor casino network currently employs over 6,300 employees across the UK.
-Their online casino hosts over 250 games with themes spanning from traditional roulette, blackjack and poker - to the more modern slot styles and live gaming.
+As of June 2014, revenue was reported at £391.2m, with an operating profit of £56.8m - coming from over 1.7 million customers per year, with over 8.5 million customer visits every year.
+The Grosvenor casino network employs over 6,300 employees across the UK.
+Their online casino hosts over 250 games with themes spanning from traditional roulette, blackjack and poker - to the more modern slot styles and live gambling.
 Grosvenor are licensed and regulated by the UK Gambling Commission.

-Originally ‘County Clubs’, the casinos came to be known as ‘Grosvenor Clubs’ and in 1969 on 2 January, Grosvenor Clubs officially changed name to ‘Grosvenor Casinos’.
+Originally ‘County Clubs’, the casinos came to be known as ‘Grosvenor Clubs’ and in January 1969, Grosvenor Clubs officially changed its name to ‘Grosvenor Casinos’.

-Grosvenor Casinos is currently the shirt sponsor for Fulham F.C.
-Grosvenor signed a deal to become the London club's main team partner in July 2017.
+Grosvenor Casinos was the shirt sponsor for Fulham F.C. in the 2017-18 season.